Vaishali-Rishi/SanMartin_Store_Sales_Analysis/README.md

 # San Martin's Store Sales Analysis
 ## Overview:
-The dataset utilized originates from a challenge supported by FP20 Analytics, portraying sales data from San Martins Stores across multiple locations in Spain.
+The dataset utilized originates from a challenge supported by FP20 Analytics, portraying sales data from San Martin's Stores across multiple locations in Spain.

 ## Objective:
 The objective of this analysis is to comprehensively analyze the sales performance of San Martin stores during January 2021.
 This analysis will encompass various facets including the assessment of KPIs, understanding geographical variations in sales, and evaluating the effectiveness of sales agents. ​